arliber/IATA-data/README.md

 }
 ````

 Please note!
-SOme data is missing, not for production use
+Some data is missing, not for production use